iamsayan/wp-last-modified-info/readme.txt

 == Changelog ==

 If you like WP Last Modified Info, please take a moment to [give a 5-star rating](https://wordpress.org/support/plugin/wp-last-modified-info/reviews/?rate=5#new-post).
 It helps to keep development and support going strong.
 Thank you!

+= 1.9.5 =
+Release Date: November 11, 2025

+* Fixed: Arbitrary function input as callback in shortcode's hide_archive parameter.
+From now on, only WordPress's default functions are allowed.
+* Fixed: If the modified date is changed and “Lock modified date” is checked at the same time, the modified date was not being set properly and was reverting to the current date.

 = 1.9.4 =
 Release Date: November 9, 2025